mlb-rs/mlbt/README.md

 of historical information.
 Go beyond the broadcast and nerd out with win probability, leverage index, exit velo, and more.

+This fork adds optional visual enhancements — color themes, Nerd Font icons, team colors, and weather display.
+All additions are off by default; without any config changes the app behaves identically to upstream.

+Color and glyphs serve the same purpose: making dense data scannable.
+Color highlights stat tiers at a glance; glyphs provide a redundant signal that works on low-contrast displays or for users who can't distinguish colors.
+Neither is the only channel — text labels are always present.

 <img src="https://github.com/user-attachments/assets/1c11e22b-df11-46df-8774-5783b77def84" alt="Demo showing the Schedule, Gameday, Stats, and Standings."/>

 ## Table of Contents